Holman, Harry (Junior)

 Biographical Text

 Exeter-born Harry Holman, son of Harry Holman who appeared for the club immediately after the Second World War, played for Exeter City in the mid-1970s.
-Formerly an apprentice with Chelsea, he left St James’ Park for Peterborough United before moving back to the Exeter area.
+Formerly an apprentice with Chelsea, he left St James’ Park for Peterborough United ahead of moving back to the Exeter area with his professional career over before the age of twenty-three.

-The son of former City player Harold Holman, and a talented sportsman in his own right, Harry won national representative honours in both rugby and football when at school.
+The son of former City player Harry Holman, Harry junior won national representative honours in both rugby and football when at school.
 Choosing to focus on football, he started his professional career as an apprentice with Chelsea before moving back to his hometown to sign for the Grecians in July 1976.

-He made his Grecians debut in a goalless draw against Workington at St James’ Park in October 1976, and continued to play in the following six league games as Exeter went on to win promotion.
-He won a regular place in the City side throughout 1977-78 playing in 37 league games scoring eight goals, the first of which came in a 4-1 home win over Port Vale.
+With City now in the third tier, Harry won a regular place in the side throughout 1977/78 playing in 37 league games scoring eight goals, the first of which came in a 4-1 home win over Port Vale.

 Harry died of a heart attack in November 2020.
-He was a great friend of Julian Tagg, Exeter City president and director of external affairs, who said:
+He was a great friend of Julian Tagg, Exeter City president and director of external affairs, who recalled:

 "Harry was a very talented player who came through our youth team and many people will remember him as a young player at St James Park.
 He was a very good friend to me; I was best man at his wedding, and we had a long, enduring friendship which I valued tremendously.
 He was an excellent player and he will be hugely missed by so many people for his likeable and effervescent personality."